Microscopic optical potentials from a Greens function approach: Results and Discussions

-To validate our method, we benchmark against the results presented in \cite{RaoRS1973}.
-Following this reference, we adopt the 10 vibrational states and couplings in $^{40}$Ca presented in Table \ref{tab:40Ca_states} as the structure model for the derivation of the $p+^{40}$Ca OP presented in this earlier work, to which we will add the $n+^{40}$Ca one.
+{Let us momentarily depart in this section from the formalism described in Sect. \ref{SectIIA}, and benchmark the numerical methods described in Sect. \ref{SIIB} against the results presented in ref. \cite{RaoRS1973}.
+Instead of using a set of states of the composite (target plus nucleon) system, we follow this reference and} adopt the 10 vibrational states and couplings in $^{40}$Ca presented in Table \ref{tab:40Ca_states} as the structure model for the derivation of the $p+^{40}$Ca OP. {Here we also use the same states to derive} $n+^{40}$Ca OP {, not included in the original reference \cite{RaoRS1973}}.
 The coupling strengths are given in terms of $\beta_J$ deformation parameters that can be linked to the electromagnetic transition strengths from the excited states to the ground states, and are extracted from $(\alpha,\alpha')$ measurements \cite{LippincottBA1967,Bernstein1969}.
 The spin-orbit coupling effects are neglected.

-More specifically, the $U_{00}$ term of the optical potential is taken to be a local, Woods-Saxon potential with a depth $U_0=50$ MeV, a diffuseness $a=0.75$, and a radius $R_0=1.12 A^{1/3}$ fm.
+More specifically, {in Ref. \cite{RaoRS1973}} the $U_{00}$ term of the optical potential is taken to be a local, Woods-Saxon potential with a depth $U_0=50$ MeV, a diffuseness $a=0.75$ {fm}, and a radius $R_0=1.12 A^{1/3}$ fm.
 A small absorptive potential is added in terms of an imaginary potential with the same geometry and depth $W_0$=2 MeV.
 The static, central potential can then be written as:

 plus the Coulomb potential of a uniformly charged sphere of radius 1.12 $A^{1/3}$ fm.
-The couplings of the ground state with each of the 10 states (labeled by $i$) are modeled in terms of surface-peaked transition densities,
+The couplings of the ground state with each of the 10 states (labeled by $i$) are modeled in terms of surface-peaked transition potentials,

 where $\lambda,\mu$ are the angular momentum and its projection of the state $i$.
 Following Ref. \cite{RaoRS1973}, we use the weak coupling approximation, where the Green's function in the definition of the dynamic polarization potential (\ref{eq:100}) is diagonal.